nhsx/open-cyber/index2.md

 <br>
 CCG scores within an ICS are then weighted based on the resident population.

-Trust scores within an ICS are weighted either a) as simple average or b) based on their EPRR score.
+Trust scores within an ICS are weighted as a simple average.

 Finally, for each ICS, the CCG and Trust scores are weighted equally to arrive at the ICS composite score.